 In the case of Google Maps, you make the connection inside Google Maps: Choose Settings from the app menu, then pick Navigation settings and Show media playback controls (Android) or Navigation and Music playback controls (iOS).

 One word of caution though: Spotify is reportedly planning to crack down on family sharing by asking those on the plan to confirm their address via Google Maps.
 If you don’t share the same address as others on your family plan you could all find yourselves booted.
 So be cautious of using the Google Maps controls feature until we know more about Spotify’s plans.

 On various occasions, Spotify will pick your music for you, whether that’s through an endless radio station or through one of the algorithm-based playlists that it serves up on a regular basis.
 If there’s a particular artist you’re sick of hearing, you can stop them from appearing again — though this feature is only available on iOS at the time of writing.

 From any artists page, tap the menu button (the three dots to the top right), then choose Don’t play this artist — when that’s done you won’t even be able to manually select and listen to their songs.
 You can unmute an artist again from the same menu.

 In case you haven’t been paying attention to the personalised playlists that Spotify serves up for you lately, take note of the Your Daily Drive mix that was recently introduced: It’s designed specifically for your commute or the school run, with a mix of music and short podcasts.

 “It combines music you love with relevant, timely world updates from reputable sources — all put together in a seamless and unified listening experience,” Spotify says.
-It updates through the day as well, though it’s only available in the U.S. for now.
-Stay tuned for a wider release.
+It updates through the day as well.